ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-purposes
-in many portions of Europe, in France, Italy, Germany, Holland,
 and within a few years has become a general favourite in thiscountry.

 Dr. Bennett, a medical professer in one of our colleges, considers